 Focal swelling and/or pain along with B-type symptoms 2.
 Any muscle can be involved but most comm...

-Myeloproliferative disorders (MPDs) are a diverse group of conditions that are characterized by the overproduction of red cells, white cells and/or platelets in bone marrow.
-There are numerous conditions considered in this group but the most common are:
+Myeloproliferative neoplasms are a diverse group of conditions that are characterized by an excess of terminally differentiated myeloid cells (red cells, white cells, and/or platelets) in the peripheral blood.

 Necrobiotic xanthogranulomas are a rare form of cutaneous non-Langerhans cell histiocytosis.